-There are three kinds of reflections that I know of and I derive pleasure from.
+There are three kinds of reflections that I know of and I derive pleasure in capturing them to share with others.
 As a photographer I have always loved the reflections on bodies of water.
 There are times when a lake or pond has no wind ruffling the waves and the water’s surface is like a mirror: flat, quiet, and with a focused reflection of it’s surroundings.
 These are some of my favorite photos of reflections.

 Then there are the reflections we see of ourselves in mirrors.
 I read that some mirrors in clothing stores are designed to make us look thinner, to help persuade us, the customer, that a certain dress or piece of clothing has a slimming effect.
 (I think the mirrors at my home are designed to make me look bigger so I will feel compelled to lose weight!)

 But there are also the reflections of ourselves that we see in those around us.
 Do our friends reflect back a loving, peaceful presence?
 Have you ever been around someone who makes you depressed or hyper?
 Sometimes you end up reflecting their presence back at them and getting caught up in their drama.
 I have a friend whose laughter makes me laugh even harder.
 How do you affect others?

 Sometimes I wish people could see themselves as others see them.
 Those who have road rage and yell at people, belittling them surely have an adverse effect on those around them.
 Why would anyone want to be yelled at?

 I have been told that I have a healing presence.
 People feel at ease with me.
 Part of the “vibe” I give off comes from my 38 years as a nurse; plus I love people.
 I like having this effect on others when I am in tune with myself.
 My cats reflect that calmness or in some cases, when I am upset or frustrated, they feel and reflect that too.